 Haywards Heath & Beech Hurst Bowls Club

-Welcome to our new website, which has been developed thanks to Bowls England's partnership with Hugo Fox which provides a free and easy-to-use template for bowls clubs.
+Welcome to our website, developed thanks to Bowls England's partnership with Hugo Fox which provides a free and easy-to-use template for bowls clubs.
 Haywards Heath & Beech Hurst Bowls Club is a friendly mixed club, affiliated to Bowls England and Sussex County Bowls.
 We currently have some 65 playing members as well as over 30 family and social members.
 The Club plays around 70 home and away friendly mixed matches and 8-10 ladies matches every season (late April till late September) against other clubs within a 15-20 miles’ radius; we also enter teams in the Mid Sussex and John Spriggs Leagues (mixed), the Nellie Mercer League (Ladies) and in various national, county and other competitions.
-Club Night is on Monday evenings from early May until early September.

 The Club plays in the delightful setting of Beech Hurst Gardens, with the miniature railway running around the green and views as far as the South Downs.
 Our green – which is maintained by contractors appointed by Mid Sussex District Council - is highly regarded and frequently the venue for the Sussex County Ladies competitions finals.
 The Club has a bar, runs regular social events through the year and can accommodate one short mat used for internal leagues over the winter.